khueue/prolongo/README.md

    already exists... **Solution:** Mostly Prolog, some bit-hacking in C.
  * Interleave tests with code or keep separate test files?
-I like interleaving... **Solution:** Looks like no interleaving, but tests go at the top of each module.
+I like interleaving... **Solution:** Looks like no interleaving, but tests go at the top of each module. **Update:** Interleaving is neat!
+I like the idea of "doc comment, tests, implementation" for predicates.

 ## Links